-This Psalm is titled, To the Chief Musician.
+This psalm is titled To the Chief Musician.
 A Psalm of David.
-It has a familiar theme to many of David’s other Psalms, where he cried out to God in a time of trouble.
+The theme is similar to many of David’s other psalms, in which he cried out to God in a time of trouble.
 This trouble seems to be slander against him, perhaps when he was a fugitive escaping from Saul’s court.

 A. Evil men, their evil words, the evil plots.